kevinamiri/Instructgpt-prompts/readme.md

 Instruction verbs that are useful for classification tasks in nlp

 Classify:
-  - Classify the following as a physical or chemical property
+  - `Classify` the following as a physical or chemical property
 Identify:
-  - Identify main idea of the given passage
+  - `Identify` main idea of the given passage
 Categorize:
-  - Categorize the following passage as either a myth or a fact
+  - `Categorize` the following passage as either a myth or a fact
 Assign:
-  - Assign each item to its corresponding category based on its characteristics
+  - `Assign each` item to its corresponding category based on its characteristics
 List:
-  - List the five main categories of the given data set.
+  - `List` the five main categories of the given data set.
 Group:
-  - Group the items based on their common characteristics
+  - `Group` the items based on their common characteristics
 Sort:
-  - Sort the data based on the date it was collected
+  - `Sort` the data based on the date it was collected
 Label:
-  - Label each data point with its corresponding category
+  - `Label` each data point with its corresponding category
 Divide:
-  - Divide the data into smaller subgroups based on their similarities
+  - `Divide` the data into smaller subgroups based on their similarities
 Group:
-  - Group the items based on their similarity in features
+  - `Group` the items based on their similarity in features
 Label:
-  - Label each group with a descriptive name.
+  - `Label` each group with a descriptive name.

 ## Generation

 Instruction verbs that are useful for generation tasks

 Generate:
-  - Generate a new text based on the given parameters
+  - `Generate` a new text based on the given parameters
 Create:
-  - Create a short catchy headline based on the following, aim to promote the product
+  - `Create` a short catchy headline based on the following, aim to promote the product
 Write:
-  - Write a story using the following keywords
+  - `Writ`e a story using the following keywords
 Formulate:
-  - Formulate a new sentence based on the given structure
+  - `Formulate` a new sentence based on the given structure
 Produce:
-  - Produce a new text that is similar in style to the given sample
+  - `Produce` a new text that is similar in style to the given sample
 Construct:
-  - Construct a new text that combines elements from multiple sources
+  - `Construct` a new text that combines elements from multiple sources
 Compose:
-  - Compose a new poem based on the given theme
+  - `Compose` a new poem based on the given theme
 Build:
-  - Build a new text by combining different elements in a creative way
+  - `Build` a new text by combining different elements in a creative way
 Devise:
-  - Devise a new narrative based on the given information
+  - `Devise` a new narrative based on the given information
 Invent:
-  - Invent a new story using the following elements.
+  - `Invent` a new story using the following elements.

 ## Transformation:

 Instruction verbs that are useful for transformation tasks

 Translate:
-  - Translate the following function into C#
+  - `Translate` the following function into C#
-  - Translate the following into 1.
+  - `Translate` the following into 1.
 English, 2.
 French, 3.
 Swedish
 Reword:
-  - Reword the following sentence to make it more concise
+  - `Reword` the following sentence to make it more concise
 Summarize:
-  - Summarize the main points of the given article
+  - `Summarize` the main points of the given article
 Paraphrase:
-  - Paraphrase the following sentence to convey the same meaning
+  - `Paraphrase` the following sentence to convey the same meaning
 Simplify:
-  - Simplify the following equation for easier understanding
+  - `Simplify` the following equation for easier understanding
 Revise:
-  - Revise the following paragraph to make it more clear and concise
+  - `Revise` the following paragraph to make it more clear and concise
-Illustrate:
-  - Illustrate the following concept with an example
 Outline:
-  - Outline the steps to solve the given problem
+  - `Outline` the steps to solve the given problem
 Calculate:
-  - Calculate the total cost of the following items
+  - `Calculate` the total cost of the following items
 Infer:
-  - Infer the meaning of the following word based on context
+  - `Infer` the meaning of the following word based on context
 Apply:
-  - Apply the following formula to calculate the result
+  - `Apply` the following formula to calculate the result
-  - Apply given tone and voice to the passage below
+  - `Apply` given tone and voice to the passage below

 ## Comparison: